Cast Iron: Characteristics, Uses and Problems

 - Metal Materials

 - Last Modified:

 This set of guidelines provides general information on the characteristics and common uses of cast iron and identifies typical problems associated with the material.
-See 05010-01-G for guidance on inspecting cast iron failures.
+See also: "Checklist for Inspecting Cast Iron Failures".

 Cast iron is one of the oldest ferrous metals used in construction and outdoor ornament.
 It is primarily composed of iron (Fe), carbon (C) and silicon (Si), but may also contain traces of sulphur (S), manganese (Mn) and phosphorus (P).
 It has a relatively high carbon content of 2% to 5%.
 It is hard, brittle, nonmalleable (i.e. it cannot be bent, stretched or hammered into shape) and more fusible than steel.
 Its structure is crystalline and it fractures under excessive tensile loading with little prior distortion.
 Cast iron is, however, very good in compression.
 The composition of cast iron and the method of manufacture are critical in determining its characteristics.